-This data sheet summarizes the features of the dsPIC33FJ12GP201/202 family of devices.
+Note: This data sheet summarizes the features of the dsPIC33FJ12MC201/202 family of devices.
 It is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to the "dsPIC33F Family Reference Manual", Section 2.
 "CPU" (DS70204), which is available from the Microchip web site (www.microchip.com).

-The dsPIC33FJ12GP201/202 CPU module has a 16-bit (data) modified Harvard architecture with an enhanced instruction set, including significant support for DSP.
+The dsPIC33FJ12MC201/202 CPU module has a 16bit (data) modified Harvard architecture with an enhanced instruction set, including significant support for DSP.
 The CPU has a 24-bit instruction word with a variable length opcode field.
-The Program Counter (PC) is 23 bits wide and addresses up to 4M by 24 bits of user program memory space.
+The Program Counter (PC) is 23 bits wide and addresses up to 4M x 24 bits of user program memory space.
 The actual amount of program memory implemented varies by device.
-A sinale-cycle instruction prefetch mechanism is used to help maintain throughput and provides predictable execution.
+A single-cycle instruction prefetch mechanism is used to help maintain throughput and provides predictable execution.
 All instructions execute in a single cycle, with the exception of instructions that change the program flow, the double-word move (MOV.D) instruction and the table instructions.
 Overhead-free program loop constructs are supported using the DO and REPEAT instructions, both of which are interruptible at any point.

-The dsPIC33FJ12GP201/202 devices have sixteen, 16-bit working registers in the programmer's model.
-Each of the working registers can serve as a data, address or address offset register.
+The dsPIC33FJ12MC201/202 devices have sixteen, 16-bit working registers in the programmer's model.
+Each of the working registers can serve as a data, address, or address offset register.
 The 16th working register (W15) operates as a software Stack Pointer (SP) for interrupts and calls.

-The dsPIC33FJ12GP201/202 instruction set has two classes of instructions: MCU and DSP.
+There are two classes of instruction in the dsPIC33FJ12MC201/202 devices: MCU and DSP.
 These two instruction classes are seamlessly integrated into a single CPU.
 The instruction set includes many addressing modes and is designed for optimum C compiler efficiency.
-For most instructions. dsPIC33FJ12GP201/202 devices are capable of executing a data (or program data) memory read, a working register (data) read, a data memory write and a program (instruction) memory read per instruction cycle.
+For most instructions, dsPIC33FJ12MC201/202 devices are capable of executing a data (or program data) memory read, a working register (data) read, a data memory write, and a program (instruction) memory read per instruction cycle.
 As a result, three parameter instructions can be supported, allowing A + B = C operations to be executed in a single cycle.

-A block diagram of the CPU is shown in Figure 3-1.
-The programmer's model for the dsPIC33FJ12GP201/202 is shown in Figure 3-2.
+A block diagram of the CPU is shown in Figure 3-1, and the programmer's model for the dsPIC33FJ12MC201/ 202 is shown in Figure 3-2.